 - Complex geology comprising bands of chalk, mudstones and sandstones giving rise to a locally undulating lowland landscape at the foot of the northern scarp of the Arun to Adur Downs. - Large, fertile straight-sided arable fields on the Lower Chalk geology at the foot of the scarp, enclosed in the 20th century from open fields and earlier piecemeal enclosures. - Small irregular fields of pasture on the less productive clay soils, which originated as woodland assarts, represent a largely intact late medieval landscape. - Hedgerows with mature hedgerow oaks link closely with the woodland, forming an interlocking network that is of high biodiversity value as well as creating a sense of seclusion and enclosure. - Sandstone outcrops give rise to locally sandy soils which support areas of acid grassland, bracken, gorse, woody scrub, and oak-birch woodland. - Streams, arising from springs at the foot of the Chalk/Upper Greensand flow northwards in narrow, hidden stream valleys, some enshrouded in woodland.
-Field ponds, mill ponds and designed ponds are common features of the clay. - Villages located on the springline, e.g. Washington, are linked by the A283.
-The steep chalk scarp forms a dramatic backdrop to villages at the scarp foot. - A parallel string of settlements, possibly of secondary origin (e.g. Buncton was a dependent chapelry of Ashington), occupies the Lower Greensand to the north. - The medieval market town of Steyning originated as a river port and royal administrative centre in the Saxon period. - Bramber Castle is a major landmark on the edge of the Adur Valley. - Landscape parks such as Parham and Wiston are located on the less fertile Gault Clay and Lower Greensand.
-These add diversity and 'time depth' to the landscape.

-- A network of public rights of way provides opportunities for countryside access. - The scarp footslopes are visually dominated by the steep chalk scarp to the south, which forms a backdrop to views.
+Field ponds, mill ponds and designed ponds are common features of the clay. - Villages located on the springline, e.g. Washington, are linked by the A283, which coincides largely with the character area boundary.
+The steep chalk scarp forms a dramatic backdrop to villages at the scarp foot. - Landscape parks such as Parham are located on the less fertile Gault Clay and Lower Greensand.
+These add diversity and 'time depth' to the landscape. - A network of public rights of way provides opportunities for countryside access. - The scarp footslopes are visually dominated by the steep chalk scarp to the south, which forms a backdrop to views.
 Impressive panoramic views from adjacent scarp and downs reveal a pleasingly balanced woodland and farmland mosaic.